wmedrano/wmedrano.dev/content/posts/trying-gitlab.md

 ### Conclusion {#GitLabConclusion-jmq50880i1k0}

 Overall my GitLab experience has been good.
 I learned a few things and implemented some fancy integrations.
-Due to GitHub's seemingly larger open source community I will likely try to at least mirror projects onto GitHub and use GitHub for anything where I expect more contributors in addition to myself.
+Due to GitHub's seemingly larger open source community, I will likely try to at least mirror projects onto GitHub.
+GitHub is especially usefur for projects where I expect more contributors in addition to myself.